Minister for Youth (New Zealand)

-The Minister for Youth is the government minister in the New Zealand Government with responsibility for the rights and interests of young people.
+The Minister for Youth is a minister in the New Zealand Government with responsibility for the rights and interests of young people.
+The Minister has oversight over the Ministry of Youth Development.

 The post was established by the Fourth Labour Government on 24 August 1987.
 It was split from the Social Welfare portfolio.

 History

 The following ministers have held the office of Minister for Youth.